-In a 2016 interview with Rose Harris-Birtill, David Mitchell notes:
+In a 2016 interview, David Mitchell notes:

 linguistically time is singular, but actually it's plural - there are so many different kinds of time.
-There's a lifespan [...] there's geological time [...]
-There's Marinus time, there's reincarnation time [...] these tiny, tiny moments where vast things can happen.
-(Mitchell 2016b)
+There's a lifespan [...] there's geological time [...] there's reincarnation time [...] these tiny, tiny moments where vast things can happen. ("Interview by Rose Harris-Birtill," Mitchell 2016b)

-Mitchell's works reflect this fascination with 'many different kinds of time', often using the micro-temporal to depict the heightened significance of immediate present-time decisions as 'these tiny, tiny moments where vast things can happen'.
-To give just one example, his short story 'My Eye On You' (2016a) depicts a break in conventional temporality to introduce a simultaneous dimension in which time is experienced at a twelfth of the speed of 'normal' time.
+Mitchell's works reflect this fascination with "many different kinds of time," often using the micro-temporal to depict the heightened significance of immediate present-time decisions as "these tiny, tiny moments where vast things can happen."
+To give just one example, his short story "My Eye On You" (2016a) depicts a break in conventional temporality to introduce a simultaneous dimension in which time is experienced at a twelfth of the speed of "normal" time.
 Here, the use of a slowed timescale lengthens the lived present to introduce an alternative temporality embedded within our own, a form of reflective time in which its narrator is able to make life-changing ethical interventions to help others in need.
 As several critics have noted, this exploration of temporal plurality runs throughout Mitchell's works.
-To give just a few examples, in 'David Mitchell's Fractal Imagination: The Bone Clocks' (2015a), Paul A. Harris rightly notes the 'labyrinthine nature of time' portrayed with the novel's temporal shifts (149), while in 'The Historical Novel Today, Or, Is It Still Possible?'
-(2013), Fredric Jameson explores the layered temporalities of Cloud Atlas (2004a) using the model of an elevator lurching through 'disparate floors on its way to the far future' (Jameson 2013, 303).
-Similarly, Patrick O'Donnell notes in A Temporary Future: The Fiction of David Mitchell (2015) that Mitchell's depiction of temporality occupies 'multiple domains' (16).
+To give just a few examples, in "David Mitchell's Fractal Imagination: The Bone Clocks" (2015a), Paul A. Harris rightly notes the "labyrinthine nature of time" portrayed with the novel's temporal shifts (149), while in "The Historical Novel Today, Or, Is It Still Possible?"
+(2013), Fredric Jameson explores the layered temporalities of Cloud Atlas (2004a) using the model of an elevator lurching through "disparate floors on its way to the far future" (Jameson 2013, 303).
+Similarly, Patrick O'Donnell notes in A Temporary Future: The Fiction of David Mitchell (2015) that Mitchell's depiction of temporality occupies "multiple domains" (16).

 Alongside this recognition of temporal plurality, several critics also note the author's portrayal of cyclical timescales, often presented in conjunction with a disrupted linear temporality.
-For example, in 'Genome time: Post-Darwinism then and now' (2013), Jay Clayton suggests Cloud Atlas displays a 'paradoxical combination of linear and cyclical perspectives on time' (58), while in "On the Fringe of Becoming" - David Mitchell's Ghostwritten' (2004), Philip Griffiths discusses the novel's 'disparate, discontinuous and cyclical view of history' whose 'linear chronology of events is broken down' (80-84).
-Similarly, in The Cosmopolitan Novel (2009), Berthold Schoene describes Ghostwritten (1999a) as an 'oddly timeless and dislocated' work whose ending, linking back to its beginning,

-'dissolves the novel's linearity' altogether (Schoene 2009, 111).
-Peter Childs and James Green note in 'David Mitchell' (2013) that Cloud Atlas' structure is 'at once linear and cyclical' (149).
-In 'Cannibalism, Colonialism and Apocalypse in Mitchell's Global Future' (2015), Lynda Ng describes Cloud Atlas in terms of an ouroboric timescale which disrupts Western conventions of linear temporality (107, 118), while Marco de Waard, writing in "Dutch Decline Redux: Remembering New Amsterdam in the Global and Cosmopolitan Novel" (2012) argues that The Thousand Autumns of Jacob de Zoet (2010a) 'articulates a cyclical conception of history' (de Waard 2012, 115).
-In each case, a cyclical temporality is identified in Mitchell's works which disrupts readerly expectations of temporal linearity, but doesn't necessarily overturn it altogether, suggesting that a model which combines the linear and the cyclical - the spiral - may be more appropriate.
+For example, in "Genome Time: Post-Darwinism Then and Now" (2013), Jay Clayton suggests that Cloud Atlas displays a "paradoxical combination of linear and cyclical perspectives on time" (58), while in "On the Fringe of Becoming' - David Mitchell's Ghostwritten" (2004), Philip Griffiths discusses the novel's "disparate, discontinuous and cyclical view of history" whose "linear chronology of events is broken down" (80-84).
+Similarly, Marco de Waard, writing in "Dutch Decline Redux: Remembering New Amsterdam in the Global and Cosmopolitan Novel" (2012), argues that The Thousand Autumns of Jacob de Zoet (2010a) "articulates a cyclical conception of history" (115).
+In each case, a cyclical temporality is identified in Mitchell's works which disrupts readerly expectations of temporal linearity but doesn't necessarily overturn it altogether, suggesting that a model which combines the linear and the cyclical - the spiral - may be more appropriate.